ValaxyTechnologies/valaxy-courses/Readme.md

 1. Just want to understand how Git works in the DevOps Engineer prospective?
    [Git for DevOps Engineers](https://www.udemy.com/course/devops-project-jenkins-cicd-for-kubernetes-deployments/?referralCode=EADD1BF129B9DB8B9947)

-1. Are you a system administrator and want to automate your day to day activites?
+1. Are you a system administrator and want to automate your day to day activates?
    Why don't you learn Ansible?

    [Ansible for System Admins and DevOps Engineers](https://www.udemy.com/course/valaxy-ansible/?referralCode=9F36DC2010AEB6D64263)